 Of course, that is somewhat a matter of opinion though frameless shower doors last longer.
 The glass in a frameless shower door is heavier (3/8” or ½” thickness) while a framed shower door has thinner glass (3/16” or ¼” thickness) because it relies on the metal frame for strength.

-Most customers like the look of a frameless shower door as there’s no metal frame so it offers a much cleaner look.
+Most customers like the look of a frameless shower door as there’s no metal frame and offers a much cleaner look.

 Attaching fixed panels for glass shower enclosures